sonicoder86/angular2-babel-esnext-starter/readme.md

 - Pure Javascript implementation.
 - Uses [Babel](https://babeljs.io/) to support class/parameter decorators.
+- Same language constructs can be used as in Typescript (types will be stripped).
 - Bundles files with [Webpack](https://webpack.github.io/).
 - Automates tasks with [Gulp](http://gulpjs.com/).
 - Automatically rebundles and refreshes the browser on changes.